 U.S. Secretary of State Antony Blinken called the treaty "an unprecedented framework for global action" with the simple yet expansive purpose of saving the planet.

-“Climate change and science diplomacy can never again be ‘add-ons’ in our foreign policy discussions,” he said in a statement.
-“Addressing the real threats from climate change and listening to our scientists is at the center of our domestic and foreign policy priorities.
-It is vital in our discussions of national security, migration, international health efforts, and in our economic diplomacy and trade talks.”
+"Climate change and science diplomacy can never again be 'add-ons' in our foreign policy discussions," he said.
+"Addressing the real threats from climate change and listening to our scientists is at the center of our domestic and foreign policy priorities.
+It is vital in our discussions of national security, migration, international health efforts, and in our economic diplomacy and trade talks."

 Towards carbon neutrality